Evans Memorial Chapel: Design

 The Evans Memorial Chapel is a relatively small structure with an exterior of rusticated Colorado red sandstone.
-The chapel's congregation rapidly outgrew the size of the building–roughly 40 feet wide, 50 feet long, and 40 feet tall with seating for 64 congregants and a 12 person choir–so a larger, since-demolished sanctuary was adjoined.
+The chapel's congregation rapidly outgrew the size of the building–roughly 40 feet wide, 50 feet long, and 40 feet tall with seating for 64 congregants and a 12 person choir–so the larger, since-demolished Grace Church sanctuary was adjoined.
 An example of early Gothic Revival architecture, its appearance has been described as "reminiscent of chapels in the west of France."
 The chapel's single room sits on an east-west axis, terminating in an octagonal apse to the west.
 A choir is below the east window and the main entrance is found on the southern wall with a small vestibule.
 On the ceiling are ornate open tracery wood trusses.

 A 1967 survey by the Colorado Historical Society assessed the building as being in "excellent" condition, though some damaged elements had been recently replaced.
 Among the replaced portions is a stone cross originally from the demolished larger sanctuary.
 An organ was added in 1965.

-The chapel's eight stained glass windows were moved with the rest of the structure to the University of Denver's campus.
+The chapel's stained glass windows were moved with the rest of the structure to the University of Denver's campus.
 Due to aging and poorly executed prior repairs, some stained glass was removed to be restored with repainting and stabilization in 2022.
 Broken or missing pieces were replaced using the inventory of the restoring firm—the same firm that had been employed to help move the stained glass in 1959.
 However, it was announced that mismatched pieces would be retained as historic "idiosyncrasies".
 Additionally, the lead being used in the repairs dates to the same 1880s period as the original windows.
 The restoration is projected to be completed in 2023.

 While the move and reconstruction of the Evans Memorial Chapel on the University of Denver's campus included deliberate and constrained efforts to preserve the chapel's appearance and original elements, modifications were made then and over the course of the chapel's lifetime.
 Among these was the addition and removal of a stage before 1945 and replacement of damaged portions of the stonework.